 AM - Entering and Reviewing Banked Leave (ALRA) Conversion - Payroll Coordinator

-Employees using Employee Self Service (ESS) are able to enter their ALRA conversion election through Employee Self Service similar to entering leave time taken.
-Payroll coordinators can view the conversion entry in Absence Event or UWS Absence Event.
-Payroll coordinators can enter ALRA conversions for employee's not using ESS.
-The Absence Event Report can be run to verify processed ALRA conversion entry.
+Employees using Employee Self Service (ESS) are able to enter their Banked Leave conversion election through Employee Self Service similar to entering leave time taken.
+Payroll coordinators can view the conversion entry in the ALRA Eligibility/Election Report, the Absence Event Report or UWS Absence Event.
+Payroll coordinators can enter Banked Leave conversions for employee's not using ESS.

 - The July leave report will display the Banked Leave eligibility for employees.
 In Cypress, a report will be available that contains all employee who are eligible to bank vacation this year.